 Wall safes are such a popular topic that it is worth devoting a separate paragraph to them.

-A wall safe differs from free-standing models.
 As a rule, it is a small safe – although wall safes can be of any size – which is characterised by concealed hinges that allow the front panel of the door to be covered by panels or a picture.
-Such a safe can be mounted at any height and flanked by a piece of furniture, such as a chest of drawers, or even placed inside a piece of furniture, in the lower parts of a wardrobe, etc..
-Such safes are therefore concealed and not visible at first glance.
+Such a safe can be installed at any height and flanked by a piece of furniture at home, such as a chest of drawers, or even placed inside a piece of furniture, in the lower parts of a wardrobe, etc..
+Wall safes are therefore concealed and not visible at first glance.

 Read more: The wall safe – everything you need to know about it